Neovim from scratch with Lazy.nvim

 }

 You can check out more configuration in treesitter official documentation.
-Restart Neovim and then sit back and relax you should see lazy doing all the work for you.
+Restart Neovim and then sit back and relax you should see Lazy doing all the work for you.

 To install mason , create another file in plugins directory.